adamhemzal/web-skeleton-starter-kit/README.md

-# Hemi Web Skeleton Starter Kit
+# Web Skeleton Starter Kit

 ## About
 This is a starter kit for creating **static** websites.
 It is useful for everyone who creates websites regularly and want to automate some processes for example - minifying images, css, js, etc..